 All of our puppies are raised inside our home & are well loved & played with before coming to their forever home with you.
 Each puppy sees our vet

 before ever leaving us.
 Our puppies will have had shots appropriate to their age and been dewormed several times.
-We offer a microchip, done at the Vet, for $45, (so you will hopefully never have to feel the loss of your dog).
 Each of these services are performed by my vet, not by me!
 We also provide you with a 6 month guarantee on genetic health issues.
 We start potty training on puppy pads at 3 weeks old.
-Each puppy will go home with a puppy package filled with Iams puppy food, puppy pads, toys, treats, chew bones and a blanket that smells like Mommy!
+Each puppy will go home with a puppy package filled with Iams puppy food, puppy pads, toys, and a blanket that smells like Mommy!
 We want the transition from its birth home to its forever home to be easy for you and for the puppy!

 We hope you find our site fun and full of love.
 We love all our dogs & they receive the best of care, including monthly doses of Revolution.
 There are NO